xdoer/PreQuest/packages/miniprogram/README.md

 | header             | object                            | none    | N        | set the request header                  | { token: 'aaaaa'}       |
 | dataType           | json \| ...                       | none    | N        | returned data format                    | json                    |

-NOTICE: If you call a request by alias like `instance.get('/api')` , you don't need pass `method` and `path` into options.
+**NOTICE**: If you performing a request by alias like `instance.get('/api')` , you don't need pass `method` and `path` into options.

 ---

 You can add some other options which native request api support.
 This part of options will be pass into native request options directly.

-If you use typescript, you can define the options you want to attach, and pass it into `createPreQuest`.
+If you use typescript, you can define the options you want to attach, and pass it into `create`.
 So you can get intelliSense when coding.

 For example: